CommonGateway/CoreBundle/docs/classes/Service/AuthenticationService.md

 public getJWK (string $algorithm, \Source $source)
 ```

-Gets a JWK for a source based on the algorithm of the source
+Gets a JWK for a source based on the algorithm of the source.